 Of course, hormones are not the only factors that affect setpoint weight.
 But they are among the most important factors in your ability to lose weight permanently.
 Before discussing how hormones work, let’s talk a bit about setpoint weight.

-Setpoint weight is that level of fat your body “thinks” you need.
+Your setpoint is the weight your body strives to maintain within a range of 10 to 15 pounds.
+It’s that level of fat your body “thinks” you need.
 Its evaluation is based on signals from your brain, your digestive system, and your hormones.
 These three areas — brain, digestive system, and hormones — form a biological feedback system that continually talks to each other to synchronize the activities that automatically maintain body fat at a specific level, known as setpoint weight.

 This biological feedback system that establishes your setpoint weight is like the thermostat in your house.
 The thermostat knows when the temperature inside your house is not what it should be.
 In response, your heating and air conditioning system follows its command, keeping your home at whatever temperature the thermostat “thinks” it should be at.
 Just like the thermostat in your home, your setpoint stimulates or suppresses your appetite and raises or lowers your metabolism based on how much fat it “thinks” you should have.